 The Inglewood Oil Field is located along South Fairfax Avenue near Los Angeles, California, covering approximately 880 acres in the Baldwin Hills.
 Sentinel Peak Resources LLC (SPR) assumed operation of the Inglewood Oil Field on December 30, 2016.
 Each year, the operator of the Inglewood Oil Field is to submit the drilling, re-drilling, well abandonment, and well pad restoration plan for the coming calendar year.
-The following report is SPR's plan for Year 2022.
+The following report is SPR's plan for Year 2023.

-SPR is not likely not to drill new production wells next year, but include herein the list of ten most likely wells to be drilled in the event that SPR elects to direct capital toward a drilling program.
-A summary of planned activities, then, for Year 2022 is:
+SPR does not have any plans to drill new production wells next year.
+However, If SPR elects to direct capital towards a drilling program, included herein is a list of the ten most likely wells to be drilled.
+A summary of planned activities for the Year 2023 is as follows:

+Planned Activity Well Quantity Comments

+Wells to be drilled 9

+Re-drills 1

-Wells to be drilled 9 Unlikely to drill new wells in 2022, but top 10 likely locations included herein should plans change Re-drills 1 Abandonments 12 7 of the 12 generate "bonus wells" due to their location Well pads to be restored -none-
+Abandonments 16 Six of the 16 generate "bonus wells" due to their location

+Well pads to be restored -none-

-Please see the following report sections for details on the 2022 drilling plan.
+Please see the following report sections for details on the 2023 drilling plan.